AstraaDev/FarmMergeValley-Injector/README.md

 - There will normally be 9 results.
 Navigate to the 3rd result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
 <img src="img/readme_screenshot/FMV_3.png" width="400">

-- Return to the game and moove an object *(the game should stop again)*
+- Return to the game and move an object and place it on another object *(game should stop again)*
 - In the **CONSOLE** tab, write the following command and press `ENTER` :
 ```js
 worldServices = this.services